trailofbits/decree/README.md

 implement `Inscribe` are less likely to have colliding transcript inputs across multiple parameterizations.

-The `add_serialize` method can be used for any input that supports the `Serialize` trait.
+The `add_serial` method can be used for any input that supports the `Serialize` trait.
 This method uses the `bcs` (binary canonical serialization) library to serialize the input to a unique, platform-independent binary representation, which is then used as the direct input to the Merlin transcript.
 This ensures that serialized values don't change from platform to platform, as long as the data structures remain the same.

-Because `Serialize` is implemented for `&[u8]`, it is possible to serialize values "by hand" and feed the resulting slice to the `add_serialize` method.
+Because `Serialize` is implemented for `&[u8]`, it is possible to serialize values "by hand" and feed the resulting slice to the `add_serial` method.
 It is worth noting, however, that the `bcs` library is still used to serialize the `&[u8]` input, so the result will not be the same as directly feeding the slice into the underlying Merlin transcript.